centic9/JGitFS/README.md

     build/install/JGitFS/bin/JGitFS <path-to-git> <location-for-filesystem>

+I.e. to get a view of the Git repository located at /opt/project mounted at /mnt/git, do

+    build/install/JGitFS/bin/JGitFS /opt/project /mnt/git

+## The longer stuff

+#### Details

-E.g. if you have a Git repository at /opt/project, then after calling
+If you have a Git repository at /opt/project, then after calling

     build/install/JGitFS/bin/JGitFS /opt/project /mnt/git